Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: The pushforward operator bridge in the Lebesgue layer

-Section~\ref{sec:reduction-1d} carried out the exact reduction of the truncated geometric operator to a one-dimensional form in the level variable, and Section~\ref{sec:sparse-1d} fixed the sparse input for that reduced form.
-This section provides the intermediate step that converts the pushforward information in the Lebesgue layer into an abstract boundedness criterion for the transferred operator.
+Theorem~\ref{thm:exact-pushforward-reduction} performs the exact reduction of the truncated geometric operator to a one-dimensional form in the level variable, and Section~\ref{sec:sparse-1d} fixes the sparse input for that reduced form.
+This section isolates the intermediate step that converts pushforward information in the Lebesgue layer into an abstract boundedness criterion for the transferred operator.
+It is the operator-theoretic bridge between the exact reduction and the recomposition of Theorem~\ref{thm:main-recomposition}.